xyxj1024/xyxj1024.github.io/_posts/2022-07-17-side-channels-seedlab.md

 ### Comparing Data Access Time of CPU Cache with Main Memory

-In the following code (<code>CacheTime.c</code>), we have an array of size <code>10 * 4096</code> initialized to ones.
-Since a typical cache block size is 64 bytes, no two elemnets used in the program fall into the same cache block.
+In the following code (<code>CacheTime.c</code>), we have an array of size <code>10 * 4096</code> with elements at the multiples of $$4096$$ initialized to ones.
+Since a typical cache block size is 64 bytes, no two elements used in the program fall into the same cache block.

 ```c
 /* CacheTime.c */